 Managing labor compliance at large organizations in California may lead to legal issues.
-Learn how organizations are leveraging Replicon’s solutions with build-in compliance module to solve California’s labor compliance needs.
+Learn how organizations are leveraging Replicon’s solutions with built-in compliance modules to solve California’s labor compliance needs.

 - Employees accrue at least one hour of paid sick leave for every 30 hours worked